 Recently, many business owners are re-evaluating equipment bank loans vs equipment leases.
-With the Fed aggressively hiking interest rates in the last 3 months, an equipment loan might not be the best financial solution in the current market.
+With the Fed’s aggressive hiking of interest rates, an equipment loan might not be the best financial solution in the current market.
 We have compiled a rough comparison to help business owners make an informed decision.

 EQUIPMENT BANK LOANS

 - Allow flexibility of an early payoff.
 A four or five year loan can be paid off with typically no prepayment penalty.
 Principle left on contract is what is owed.

 - Generally have blanket lien language, meaning the bank has title to both the equipment and other business assets in case of default.

 - Typically require larger down payments to help the bank mitigate their risks.
 Requiring 10-20% down is not uncommon.
 In some cases, the bank may require minimum bank balances or the purchase of CDs.
 This lets the bank hold more of your capital as collateral on the loan.